jyosa/MaPhi/README.md

 ## How to cite MaPhi:

-We are preparing paper with some examples using KNIME, ORANGE3 and python for molecules calsification with random forest and support vector machine
+We are preparing paper with some examples using KNIME, ORANGE3 and python for molecules calsification with random forest and support vector machine.
+But in the meantime you can cite MaPhi with the following DOI: 10.5281/zenodo.1407646.

+Also as MaPhi us Orca, MOPAC, MRDRED and RDKIT please make the corresponding cite.

+## Developers

+Juvenal Yosa Reyes {coder}
+Universidad Simon Bolivar
+Molecular Simulation Lab
+Assistant professor

+Jorge Leyva
+Universidad Simon Bolivar
+Molecular Simulation Lab
+Assistant professor